 The AAI ACR was part of the American search for a new assault rifle.
 The Advanced Combat Rifle (ACR) program began in the early 1980s to seek a new rifle design for adoption in about 1995.

 Advanced Combat Rifle (ACR) Program

-Under the stress of battle, the average soldier with an M16 may shoot a target at 45 meters, but hit probability is reduced to one out of ten shots on target by 220 meters.
+Under the stress of battle, the average soldier with an M16 may shoot a target at 45 meters, but the hit probability is reduced to one out of ten shots on target by 220 meters.

 Technical specifications: AAI ACR